steveninouye/ts-next-sequelize-example/README.md

-# Typescript Next JS App using Sequelize Example
+# Next JS App using Typescript, Sequelize, Sequelize CLI, and PostgreSQL Example

 It took me a week to figure out how to add Sequelize to my Next JS app so I wanted to share my approach so others can steal the pattern as well as welcome feedback.